saleae/usb-analyzer/README.md

 ### Windows

 Dependencies:

-- Visual Studio 2015 Update 3
+- Visual Studio 2019
-- CMake 3.11+
+- CMake 3.13+

-**Visual Studio 2015**
+**Visual Studio 2019**

-*Note - newer versions of Visual Studio should be fine.*
+_Note - newer and older versions of Visual Studio are likely to work._

 Setup options:

-- Programming Languages > Visual C++ > select all sub-components.
+- Workloads > Desktop & Mobile > "Desktop development with C++"

 Note - if CMake has any problems with the MSVC compiler, it's likely a component is missing.